 The general structure of the data product (Figure 10.1) may be expressed as an organized HDF5 file as shown in Table G.2.
-The root directory contains the carrier metadata as Attributes, and each Group contains a title and date-time as attributes, and the speed and direction values of the currents.
-Depending on the data type, there may be an additional Group XY.
+The root directory contains the carrier metadata as Attributes, another group has the feature codes, and each data group contains a title and date-time as attributes, and the speed and direction values of the currents.
+Depending on the data type, there may be an additional Group_XY.